grimme-lab/stda/README.md

 # *stda* program for computing excited states and response functions via simplified TD-DFT methods (sTDA, sTD-DFT, and SF-sTD-DFT)

-This project provides `stda` program.
+This project provides the `stda` program.

 ## Installation